About Endgame Viable

 Hi!
 My name is Tom but I’m sometimes known as UltrViolet in gaming circles.

-Due to recent turmoil at Twitter, everyone is obsessed with sharing contact information, so here’s mine.
-It’s generally inadvisable to contact me though because I rarely check these for personal communications, so be prepared for a wait time.
+Fair warning: I’m anti-social.
+It’s generally inadvisable to contact me because I rarely check for personal communications, so be prepared for a wait time.
 I’m not interested in business or marketing or networking opportunites.
 Endgame Viable isn’t a for-profit venture, it’s just a hobby.
+(However, I would be interested in playing tabletop games, if anyone is starting any groups.)

 • Email: endgameviable at gmail.com.
 Do they still scrape emails for spam?
 I don’t know.
 Anyway email is obsolete and nobody should use it anymore.

 • Twitter: @endgameviable.
-I never check DMs, I don’t even know if I’d get a notification.
-Note: Since TweetDeck became paywalled, I don’t use Twitter anymore.
+I never check DMs.
+Since TweetDeck became paywalled, I don’t use Twitter anymore.

 • YouTube: Endgame Viable.
 Nope, I don’t read the comments.